insure logo

 • Compare homeowners insurance quotes for your home from multiple companies to find the best rate and company for your specific needs.

-How to use a homeowners insurance cost calculator to estimate cost
+How to estimate your homeowners insurance cost with our calculator

-A homeowners insurance calculator helps you estimate how much a home insurance policy will cost you based on sample rates for homes in your area.
-You’ll also have the option to request specific quotes based on the amount of coverage you need.
-You don’t have to give away too much personal information in order to get rate estimates.
+Our homeowners insurance calculator helps you estimate how much a home insurance policy will cost you based on sample rates for homes in your area.
+You’ll also be able to request specific quotes based on the coverage you need.
+You don’t have to give away too much personal information to get rate estimates.

 • Start by entering your ZIP code and the amount of dwelling coverage you need.
 This is the portion of your insurance that rebuilds the structure of your home from the ground up.
 It’s an important part of your coverage, and you don’t want to underinsure your home, so make sure to get a good estimate of what it would cost to rebuild your home using labor and materials prices in your region.
 Your insurance agent can help with this number.